-Field Description Product Type Gateway Product Name PLX8x-MNET-61850 Module Name This the gateway gateway's name that you entered in the Gateway Configuration window Product Version This is the version of the PLX8x-MNET-61850 MAC Address This is the MAC address of the gateway Serial Number This is the Serial Number of the gateway
+Field Description Product Type Gateway Product Name PLX82-MNET-61850 Module Name This is the name that you entered in the Gateway Configuration window.
+Product Version This is the version of the PLX82-MNET-61850.
+MAC Address This is the MAC address of the gateway.
+Serial Number This is the Serial Number of the gateway.